ZEN FROM THE PERSPECTIVE OF QUANTUM MECHANICS – 10

-The Matrix - 2
+Matrix – 2

 The Collective Knowledge

-So, when I claim that every time we have a lightbulb moment, we destroy our established concepts and ideas, it actually means we somehow destroy our previous knowledge -- including the rules of maths and the laws of physics.
+So, when I claim that every time we have a lightbulb moment we destroy our established concepts and ideas, it actually means we somehow destroy our previous knowledge -- even the rules of maths and the laws of physics as we understand them.

 How can this work?
 Understanding is indeed akin to destruction, as it is essentially a process of compressing information so that, instead of a multitude of facts, you perceive only a few fundamental rules.
-Good students know that understanding spares you from having to memorise too much.
+Good students know that understanding spares you from memorising too much.
 As Einstein put it: education is not the learning of facts, but the training of the mind to think.
-In essence, by discovering new rules and laws empirically, you multiply their number; by generalising, you reduce it.**

-I don't believe that consciously imagining the destruction of known concepts and ideas is a feasible way of generating new ones, but I've tried a simple experiment: I concentrate on -- say, a tissue (paper handkerchief) -- trying to feel the texture of its fabric, and then tear this impression, this feeling, apart.
-And indeed, sometimes it leads to suddenly jumping to another level: either feeling the texture more deeply, imagining what it's like even at the molecular level; or more broadly, comprehending all its connections to the rest of the world.
+Of course, not every destruction of Matrix leads to such a result: it should be destroyed from within -- what I mean by this I’ll explain later.
+I don’t believe that consciously imagining the destruction of known concepts and ideas is a feasible way of generating new ones, but I have tried a simple experiment: I concentrate on -- say, a tissue (paper handkerchief) -- trying to feel the texture of its fabric, and then tear this impression, this feeling, apart.

 I’m not sure this trick will work for everyone -- sometimes I find myself thinking that I’ve lost track of how the “normal mind” works.
 The thing is, my Zen practice has completely changed how I come up with new ideas, specifically the nature of my moments of insight.
 If being creative once meant diving into past experiences and associations, now new ideas seem to emerge from the future, as if from nowhere -- and sometimes the easiest way to get there is to destroy my own default view.